 Making our Voices Heard: Vote

-Raise students' awareness of the importance of freedom of speech and the opportunity to voice one's opinion without fear of reprisal, as principles basic to a democracy.
-The learners investigate ways to have a positive influence in encouraging eligible voters to make their voices heard at the polls during elections and/or referendums.
+Raise awareness of the importance of freedom of speech and the opportunity to voice one's opinion without fear of reprisal, as principles basic to a democracy.
+The learners investigate ways to have a positive influence in encouraging eligible voters to make their voices heard at the polls during elections.

 The learner will: